When formatting, mkfs.ext4 -c is used to check for bad blocks.

 partition on the device is extended.
 If there are more than 2 partitions, it is not the root partition.

-select partitions that are to be restored.
-With "*"
+selected that are to be restored.
+With "*" all partitions are

 When restoring, the PARTUUIDs, UUIDs and LABELs are always

-system is mounted on the original system.
+system on the original system.
 With this option, new PARTUUIDs, UUIDs and LABELs are generated during the

 generated during the restore.